 Democratic State Convention adjourned until 18 o'clock tomorrow.
 James D. Frazer was nominated to succeed himself as Gor-ernor, and a platform instructing the del-egates to the National Convention to vote for the nomination of Judge Alton B. Parker, of New York, for President, and to vote as a unit on all questions was er.
-The platform says: "President Roosevelt by his official acion has wantonly precipitated the race ssue in a manner involving as a logical CHANGE IS NOT FAVORED tween the white and colored people of this country and deserves in consequence thereof, the condemnation of all right-thinking people."
-Instead, Reprimand of Superintendent Is Recommended.
+The platform says: "President Roosevelt by his official acion has wantonly precipitated the race ssue in a manner involving as a logical and necessary sequence social equality be tween the white and colored people of this country and deserves in consequence thereof, the condemnation of all right-thinking people."

-The platform charges President Rooseveit with usurping the powers of Congress.
+The platform charges President Rooseveit with usurping the powers of Constress.
 It favors the prempt construction of the Panama canal, but condemns the course of the Administration in the matter.
-The platform says: Report on Conditions at Chemawa.
+The platform says: at Chemawa.